BarreiraTom/ISEP-INDES-M2/README.md

 - Multiple miniature video sources can be selected singularly for the "Live preview".
 - "Activate Playlist" (Sleep mode) Button
 - Live Preview Logo

-#####TODO:

 - "Live preview" button to open a Live Preview ALONE in a page to be used by a 3rd party Application
-- "Add sources" button for the user to add new sources to a playlists
+- "Add sources" (+) button for the user to add new sources to a playlists

 ###3.
 Instructions

 - To install the App it's necessary to run the latest version of the INDES-Broadcaster Application in the "/dist" directory.

     ```
-    INDES-Broadcaster Setup 1.0.0.exe
+    INDES-Broadcaster Setup 1.1.0.exe
     ```

     The application will open automatically.